The hybrid Josephson rhombus: A superconducting element with tailored current-phase relation: Experimental setup

 The hybrid rhombus studied here is based on a two-dimensional electron gas (2DEG) of InAs, proximitized by an epitaxial Al film~\cite{Shabani2016Apr}, using the same approach as in Ref.~\cite{Banszerus2024Feb}.
 The superconducting Al loop with four JJs, denoted $J_1$ to $J_4$, was patterned by selective Al etching.
 The hybrid rhombus was embedded in a larger loop with a reference junction, $J_\mathrm{ref}$, designed to support a higher critical current compared to the rhombus [Fig.~\ref{f2}(a)].
 Each JJ was equipped with an individual Ti/Au top gate after depositing a thin HfOx dielectric layer, allowing for independent control of all five JJs.
 A second layer of HfOx was deposited before metalizing a global Ti/Au gate to deplete the surrounding 2DEG.
 A schematic cross-section through one of the JJs is illustrated in Fig.~\ref{f2}(b).
 A scanning electron micrograph of a reference device without the top gate is shown in Fig.~\ref{f2}(c).
 Two devices showing similar behavior have been measured.
 The differential resistance, $dV/dI$, was measured in a dilution refrigerator with a three-axis vector magnet and base temperature of 20~mK using standard ac lock-in techniques in a four-terminal configuration.
 Further details on wafer structure, sample fabrication, and measurements are given in Appendix~\ref{appendix:fabrication}.

 Before exploring the different regimes of the rhombus, we characterize the gate-voltage dependence of the supercurrent transport through each junction.
 A representative measurement of $dV/dI$ as a function of current bias, $I$, and gate voltage $V_4$, taken while keeping $J_\mathrm{1}$, $J_\mathrm{2}$, and $J_\mathrm{ref}$ pinched-off and $J_\mathrm{3}$ fully open, is show in Fig.~\ref{f2}(d).
 As the gate voltage is decreased, the switching current, $I_{\rm SW}$, first increases to about 100~nA at $V_\mathrm{4} \sim -0.5~V$, before getting suppressed around $-0.8~V$.
+The transitions between the superconducting and finite resistance regions in the top (bottom) half of the map mark the switching (retrapping) current of the JJ.
+The high symmetry between switching and retrapping currents suggests that the junctions are overdamped.
 We use these data to estimate the four gate-dependent Josephson energies of the rhombus, $E_\mathrm{J1}(V_1)$ to $E_\mathrm{J4}(V_4)$, which are then used for device modeling.